-cpl,p=Tl+1, 2p+1+j∙Tl+1, 2p+2
+cpl,p=cos (Tl+1, 2p+1)+j∙sin (Tl+1, 2p+1)

 where j=-1 and the row and column of T[ ] are assumed counted from one.

 Even if the signature sequences are optimised for NS=16, appropriate constant envelope spreading sequences for NS=8 and NS=4 can be generated by decimating the signature spreading tables in time, i.e. along the first dimensional table index, by a decimation factor equal to 2 or 4 correspondingly.